 Model organisms generated by ADRC projects will be distributed freely or deposited into a repository/stock center such as the Caenorhabditis Genetics Center, either before or immediately after publication.

 AMP-AD Knowledge Portal data

-A project of Dr. Ben Logsdon, Senior Scientist at SageBionetworks, ADRC Affiliate Member
+A project of Dr. Ben Logsdon, Director of Neurodegenerative Research at SageBionetworks, ADRC Affiliate Member

 The distribution site for data, analysis results, analytical methodology and research tools generated through multiple National Institute of Aging supported programs.
 Currently this site supports the Accelerating Medicines Partnership-Alzheimer’s Disease (AMP-AD), the Molecular Mechanisms of the Vascular Etiology of Alzheimer’s Disease (M²OVE-AD) and the MODEL-AD Model Development and Evaluation for Late Onset AD programs.
 Data is available to qualified investigators and is updated periodically based on rapid data release timelines.
 See the Updates page for data announcements.